-Agencies authorized to use penalty mail are listed in Handbook DM-103, Official Mail, and are updated periodically in the Postal Bulletin.
-Other agencies may request authorization to use penalty mail by writing to the Post Office Accounting manager, USPS Headquarters (see 608.8.0 for address).
+[1-27-13] Agencies authorized to use penalty mail are listed in Handbook DM-103, Official Mail, and are updated periodically in the Postal Bulletin.
+New locations or departments under these agencies must obtain approval from the Agency Mail Manager before using penalty mail.
+Other agencies may request authorization to use penalty mail by writing to the Corporate Accounting Manager, USPS Headquarters (608.8.0).